chenjoya/Vehicle_Detection_Recognition/README.md

 # Vehicle_Detection_Recognition
 This is a Matlab lesson design for vehicle detection and recognition.
 Using cifar-10Net to training a RCNN, and finetune AlexNet to classify.
-Thanks to Cars Dataset:http://ai.stanford.edu/~jkrause/cars/car_dataset.html
+Thanks to Cars Dataset : http://ai.stanford.edu/~jkrause/cars/car_dataset.html

 #Software